U.S. to evacuate Americans aboard cruise ship quarantined at Japan port

 The letter did not specify how long U.S. citizens who choose not to board the chartered flight might have to wait before they could return home, saying only that the final decision would be up to the Centers for Disease Control and Prevention.

-Reporting by Kiyoshi Takenaka and William Mallard; Additional reporting by Ju-min Park in Tokyo and Aakriti Bhalla in Bengaluru; Editing by Edwina Gibbs
+Reporting by Kiyoshi Takenaka and William Mallard; Additional reporting by Ju-min Park and Chris Gallagher in Tokyo and Aakriti Bhalla in Bengaluru; Editing by Edwina Gibbs